zhaadayx/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*
+_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?
+The interaction happens at the bathroom in the public places, such as shopping malls, parks, and schools.
+It is happenning when anyone, especially female, is using the bathroom.

+_Players:_ Who is involved in the interaction?
+Who else is there?
+If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
+Think through all the people who are in the setting.
+People using the bathroom, especially females, are involed in the interaction.
+Other people involving in the interation include administrative staffs of the public places.
+For instance, at the bathroom of a shopping mall, the cleaner and the administrative staffs of the property company will take the responisibility to give help to the users of bathroom.

+_Activity:_ What is happening between the actors?
+Before the actor of the user enter the bathroom, the light is green, telling her that the bathroom is available.
+When she enter the bathroom, the light turns yellow.
+When she need sanity napkins, she will press a button inside the bathroom and the light will turn pink.
+Someone from the administrative team will help her.
+When she encounter any emergencies, such as threat over her personal safety, she will press another button inside the bathroom and the light will turn red, accompanying with a warning sound.
+Then other people close to her or the administrative staffs will receive her message and help her.

+_Goals:_
+Our design is a light on the door of the bathroom.
+The ligh is green when the bathroom is empty and turns yellow when someone is inside.
+The device is able to help users of the bathroom to know which bathroom is empty.

+With the increasing cases threatening female's safety happening in the society, we feel an urge to protect females in dangerous situation.
+Bathroom is nowadays one of the public place contatining potential danger, since no one can see what's happening inside the bathroom.
+Our design will enable female to ask for help in emergency situation in an easy but effective way.

+_Mechanism:_
+In our ideal design, there will be one sensor attached to the door of bathroom, tracking people entering or exiting the bathroom and linked to the light.

+_Improvements:_
+Our original design is merely a light that will turn on when people is in use of the bathroom and turn off when people left.
+Based on the feedback of our partnering groups, we desided to make some improvements by utilizing different colors of the light to add more functions to the device.
+Now we add pink, green, and red color to present different functions.